-- Transfer the cookies to a metal cookie sheet and chill in the fridge for at least 15 minutes, but up to overnight.
-The chilling is crucial because it helps prevent the cookies from shrinking or spreading in the oven.
+- Transfer the biscuits to a baking tray and chill in the fridge for at least 15 minutes.
+This step helps prevent the biscuits from shrinking or spreading in the oven.

-- Place 10.5 ounces (300g) of the chocolate in a stainless steel mixing bowl and set over a pan of gently simmering water.
-Stir the mixture constantly until the chocolate has melted.
-Don't let it go over 120 F with a candy thermometer.
+- Place two thirds (300g) of the chocolate in a stainless steel mixing bowl and set over a pan of gently simmering water.
+Stir the mixture constantly with a silicone spatula until it has melted.
+Don't let it go over 115 F (46 C) on a candy thermometer.

-- Take the chocolate off the heat and stir it until it reaches 82 F.
+- Take the bowl off the heat and let it cool until is has thickened noticeably, stirring occasionally.

-- Once the chocolate is in temper, line a 6-cavity, half-dome silicone mold with the chocolate.
-Do this by spooning some chocolate into a cavity and spreading it evenly with the back of a spoon.
-Work fairly quickly before the chocolate sets.
+- Line a 6-cavity, half-dome silicone mold with the chocolate.
+Do this by spooning some into a cavity and spreading it evenly with the back of a spoon.
+Work fairly quickly before it sets.
 Be careful not to let all the chocolate run into the bottom of the mold, creating a thick base and thin sides.
 Set aside the mold to fully set.

-- Coat the 6 cookies with the chocolate and set them aside to set on a piece of parchment paper or a silicone baking mat.
+- Coat six of the biscuits with the chocolate and set them aside to set on a piece of baking paper.
 Set the remaining chocolate aside for later.

 Making the Marshmallow (20 minutes)